Description

 Impact

-Squid, a widely used web caching proxy, contains a heap use‑after‑free bug triggered during ICP response handling.
-The bug arises from premature release of resources before their intended lifetime, allowing remote attackers to send crafted ICP traffic and cause the service to crash or become unreachable.
-The impact is a complete denial of service to all users of the affected proxy.
+Squid, a widely used web caching proxy, contains a heap use‑after‑free bug that is triggered during ICP response handling.
+Premature release of resources before their intended lifetime allows a remote attacker to send crafted ICP traffic and cause the service to crash or become unreachable.
+The crash leads to a complete denial of service for users of the affected proxy.
+This effect is a result of a memory corruption flaw (CWE‑413, CWE‑416, CWE‑826).

 Affected Systems

-Any installation of Squid older than version 7.5 that has ICP enabled (icp_port set to a non‑zero value).
-This includes typical server deployments that accept ICP queries for cache coordination.
-Clients interacting with such a proxy would experience service interruption once the vulnerable process terminates.
+Installations of Squid older than version 7.5 that have ICP support enabled (icp_port set to a non-zero value) are affected.
+These are typical server deployments that accept ICP queries for cache coordination.
+Because the service stops running when the flaw is triggered, clients connecting through the proxy would experience service interruption.
+The latter statement is inferred from the nature of a daemon crash.

 Risk and Exploitability